reneshbedre/reneshbedre.github.io/_posts/2020-03-23-linearreg.md

 - LR is helpful to predict the value of Y based on the value of the X variable

 ## <span style="color:#33a8ff">Types of Linear Regression (LR)?</span>
-- <u>Univariable LR</u>: Linear relationships between Y and X variables can be explained by single X variable
+- <u>Univariate LR</u>: Linear relationships between Y and X variables can be explained by single X variable

  <p align="center">
   \( Y = a + bX + \epsilon \) <br>
   Where, a = y-intercept, b = slope of the regression line and \( \epsilon \) = error term (residuals)
   </p>

-- <u>Multivariable (Multiple) LR</u>: Linear relationships between Y and X variables can be explained by multiple X variables
+- <u>Multiple LR</u>: Linear relationships between Y and X variables can be explained by multiple X variables

     <p align="center">
       \( Y = a + b_1X_1 + b_2X_2 + b_3X_3 + ... + b_nX_n + \epsilon \) <br>